Chaehui-Seo/CHGlassmorphismView/README.md

 ## Usage
 ### Create glassmorphismView
 METHOD #1 <br>
-Import `CHGlassmorphismView` module to your controller.
+Import `CHGlassmorphismView` module in your viewController.
 Now, you can create glassmorphism view programmatically like code below.

 ```swift
 import CHGlassmorphismView